-This document applies to the operations of The School Chemistry located on the Belfield Campus of
+This document applies to the operations of The School Chemistry located on the Belfield Campus of University College Dublin and to its field operations.
+The School is in the main located in the Science South Building on the Belfield Campus.

-University College Dublin and to its field operations.
-The School is in the main located in the Science risk assessments outlines how the health and safety of staff, students and visitors to the school will be safeguarded.
+This document when read in conjunction with the University Parent Safety Statement and relevant risk assessments outlines how the health and safety of staff, students and visitors to the school will be safeguarded.